jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 ## Talking Points

+* Washington was disciplined and routine.
+He rose at dawn to survey his land or troops.

+* Several times early in the war he jumped into battle to turn the course of events.
+This risk to self both worried his generals and inspired his troops.
+With time, he came to realize the risk to army if he were to be lost and he relied more on his generals.

 * Washington was chronically in debt.
 With the war and presidency consuming his attention, his farm crops were chronically unsuccessful and often ran at a loss.
 On top of that, he liked nice things: shopping sprees whenever he